damianhakert/damianhakert.github.io/source/posts/2016-06-24-secure-gitlab-pages-with-startssl.html.md

 #### Sign up

 StartCom login is certificate-based, which is considered a [high-security user authentication][pki-google-book] method.
 Unlike other mechanisms for web-based authentication, certificates ensure the person or machine is who they claim to be.
 [Certificate-based authentication][startssl-user-auth] also provides data encryption capabilities between the client and the server.

 - Navigate to StartCom and [sign up][startssl-sign-up]
 - Enter your country and email address to the respective fields
-- Verify your e-mail (follow the instructions, which are very simple)
+- Verify your e-mail (follow their instructions, which are very simple)
 - The system will issue a certificate for your email and save it locally, which will be your user authentication to log in.
 Choose "The system generate private key and CSR", enter your password, and download the file
 - [Import the certificate to your browser][import-cert-browser].
 This will allow you to log into your account in one click from then on

 On the next screen, StartCom will present all their certificate options.
 Choose the box "Free - Class 1 SSL".